|"The integrity of the university is everywhere. It's in the classroom, it's in the research, it's in the athletic program. It's everywhere."|

 From the Office of the Assistant Dean for Student Academic Affairs in the College of Literature, Science, and the Arts, a comprehensive site with links to other resources at U-M, including an Academic Integrity Quiz for students, and descriptions of procedures for resolving academic misconduct.

-These Rackham policy documents are clearly aimed at the professional researcher and scholar, but could be applied to all members of the University community on all campuses.
+These Rackham policy documents are aimed at the professional researcher and scholar, but could be applied to all members of the University community on all campuses.
 Procedures include the Federal requirements for reporting suspected violations and detail at length the internal University procedures to be followed.